 Back and neck pain

-Although many of the studies have been small and not well designed, there is some evidence that devil's claw may help relieve neck and low back pain.
-In a small study of 63 people with mild to moderate back, neck, or shoulder pain, taking a standardized extract of devil's claw for 4 weeks gave moderate relief from muscle pain.
+Preliminary evidence suggests that devil's claw may help relieve neck and low back pain.
+In a small study of 63 people with mild-to-moderate back, neck, or shoulder pain, taking a standardized extract of devil's claw for 4 weeks provided moderate relief from muscle pain.
 In a larger study of 197 men and women with chronic low back pain, those who took devil's claw every day for a month said they had less pain and needed fewer painkillers than those who took placebo.

 A 54-week study compared 38 people who took devil's claw with 35 people who took the pain reliever rofecoxib (Vioxx).
 For these people, devil's claw worked as well as Vioxx to relieve pain.
 The Food and Drug Administration (FDA) took Vioxx off the market because it increases the risk of heart problems.

 Many professional herbalists suggest that devil's claw can help treat upset stomach, loss of appetite, headaches, allergies, and fever.
 Topical preparations of devil's claw are also applied to the skin to heal sores, ulcers, boils, and skin lesions.
-However, there aren't any scientific studies of using devil's claw to treat these conditions.
+However, there are not any definitive scientific studies that show using devil's claw to treat these conditions is effective.

 Devil's claw contains iridoid glycosides, components believed to have strong anti-inflammatory effects.
 It has a high concentration of one type of iridoid, called harpagoside, and some laboratory tests suggest it may relieve pain and inflammation.